 Andy’s work behind the scenes at Integrate is crucial to the delivery of our services, leading the finance and HR department as well as IT and training.
 He joined the team in 2009.

-Director, New Focus
+Acting Director, New Focus –

-John leads a specialist team of support workers that engage with people with complex needs to help them to integrate back into the community.
+Andrew is Acting Director and leads a specialist team of support workers that engage with people with complex needs to help them to integrate back into the community.